 Before dipping the brush into the paint, make sure to stir the paint.
 If all the chalky goodness isn’t mixed together, the paint can be watery and won’t give you a chalky finish with good coverage.
 Treat it like you would any other paint.

-Subsequent Coats of Paint
+Additional Coats of Chalk Paint

 What You’ll Need: